viamrobotics/docs/docs/getting-started/high-level-overview.md

 ## Concepts

 ### Robot
-A _Robot_ in Viam is 1 or more computers combined into 1 logical robot.
+A _Robot_ in Viam is one or more computers combined into one logical robot.
 A mobile robot that has one Jetson and one Raspberry Pi is one robot.
 The bounds of a robot are usually pretty clear, but can be subjective.